postlight/lux/CONTRIBUTING.md

 #### JavaScript

 We use a slightly modified version of the Airbnb JavaScript [Style Guide](https://github.com/airbnb/javascript).
-To enforce this, all pull requests that must pass [ESLint](http://eslint.org/) before they can merge.
+To enforce this, all pull requests must pass [ESLint](http://eslint.org/) before they can merge.

 #### Markdown